Optical coherence tomography: Line-field OCT

-Line-field confocal optical coherence tomography (LC-OCT) is an imaging technique based on the principle of time-domain OCT with line illumination using a broadband laser and line detection using a line-scan camera.
+Line-field confocal optical coherence tomography (LC-OCT) is a commercialised subset of LF-OCT.
+It is an imaging technique based on the principle of time-domain OCT with line illumination using a broadband laser and line detection using a line-scan camera.
 LC-OCT produces B-scans in real-time from multiple A-scans acquired in parallel.
 En face as well as three-dimensional images can also be obtained by scanning the illumination line laterally.
 The focus is continuously adjusted during the scan of the sample depth, using a high numerical aperture (NA) microscope objective to image with high lateral resolution.
-By using a supercontinuum laser as a light source, a quasi-isotropic spatial resolution of ~ 1 μm is achieved at a central wavelength of ~ 800 nm.
+By using a supercontinuum laser as a light source, a quasi-isotropic spatial resolution of ~1 μm is achieved at a central wavelength of ~800 nm.
 On the other hand, line illumination and detection, combined with the use of a high NA microscope objective, produce a confocal gate that prevents most scattered light that does not contribute to the signal from being detected by the camera.
 This confocal gate, which is absent in the full-field OCT technique, gives LC-OCT an advantage in terms of detection sensitivity and penetration in highly scattering media such as skin tissues.
 So far this technique has been used mainly for skin imaging in the fields of dermatology and cosmetology.